adrianskelton/adrianproject4/README copy.md

 - Add registration/login features that give the user access to extra functionality.

-- Add Logout functionality for safety reasons.
+- Add Logout functionality for security reasons.

 #### Functionality for logged-in users: